 2003 a new contemporary worship service began.

 2003 Architect Michael Foster was hired and our redevelopment plans began to take shape.

 2005 church voted to change its name to The Church at Clarendon.

 Development plans slowed due to a court suit by five neighbors.
 The church spent the next several years in court battles.

 Due to the growth of the contemporary congregation, in July 2007 the traditional worship service moved to a 9:30 worship time and an 11 a.m.
 Sunday School time, with the contemporary service taking the 11 a.m. time in the sanctuary, a move made permanent in January 2008.

 Traditional, contemporary, Hispanic, Ethiopian and Vietnamese congregations continue to share Clarendon building.

 Church moves to temporary worship space at the Top of the Town, Rosslyn.

-March 4 the church celebrates its first worship service is new sanctuary.
+March 4 the church celebrates its first worship service in the new sanctuary.

 To God Be the Glory for walking our congregation through a season of testing and struggles and reminding us to always trust in the Lord.